 The best place to keep African Sulcata Tortoises is outdoors.
 Their large size necessitates them having a large enclosure which will be hard to create indoors.
 The more space you can give them, the better.
 Lack of suitable space is the main reason why many families cannot have these animals as pets.

-You may house young Sulcata Tortoises indoors for a few years when you first get them home.
+You may house young African Sulcata Tortoises indoors for a few years when you first get them home.
 A large fish tank can be useful for keeping your young pet, but they will quickly grow too big for such a small home.

 Once they become big, an outdoor enclosure should be set up for them.
 The enclosure should be large enough for some hiding spots, a basking area and still allow them to move around.
 It should be properly secured with a fence at least 2 feet tall.
 A fence that can handle some of the tortoises’ weight without falling apart is needed.
-It’s not uncommon for them to use their weight to crush the fence and escape.
+It’s not uncommon for them to use their weight to try to crush the fence and escape.

-Sulcata Tortoises love to dig and may try to dig an escape tunnel.
+African Sulcata Tortoises love to dig and may try to dig an escape tunnel.
 By extending the fence 12 inches below the surface you can make it more difficult for them to dig out.
 They will also dig to escape the hot summer heat.
 Usually they will not dig more than about 30 inches, but in the wild they have dug holes 10 feet into the ground!